-Co-sponsored by the University of Virginia’s Women’s Center and the Curry School of Education and Human Development, the Young Women Leaders Program (YWLP) is a voluntary mentoring program for seventh grade girls.
+Co-sponsored by the University of Virginia’s Women’s Center and the UVA School of Education and Human Development, the Young Women Leaders Program (YWLP) is a voluntary mentoring program for seventh grade girls.
 With a focus on enhancing the qualities of competence, connection, and autonomy, the program has served over 1000 girls, supporting their leadership abilities, self-discovery, respect for diversity, healthy decision-making, and civic engagement.

 Youth Violence Project